redshadowz/GroupFinder/README.md

 [Show Original Chat] - This removes all chat formatting(class colors/levels/layout).
 [Enable Spam Filtering] - The Spam Filter will block repetitive messages.
 [Enable Auto Blacklist] - Automatically blacklists players who 'spam' if they are below the level threshold(default: level 12).
+[Always Show Guild/Friends] - All messages from friends/guildies will be displayed.
+Ignoring chat filters.

 The 'Group Maker' makes it easy to send group messages to world chat...
 1) Select the dropdown for the Dungeon/Raid.